cpeavy2/botvac_node/README.md

 sudo apt install ros-foxy-xacro sudo apt install python3-rosdep2
 ```
-Be sure and create a workspace for your ROS2 source builds.
+Be sure and create a workspace <ws> and source <src> directory for your ROS2 source builds.
 ...
-Check these repos out into your workspace as follows:
+Check these repos into that workspace <ws> / source <src> directory as follows:
 ```
 cd <ws>/src
 git clone https://github.com/cpeavy2/botvac_node.git